jermbo/BackToBasics/README.md

 #### Declaration

 A **function declaration** is a function with a **name**.
-These follow very similar rules to variables and can be called later in your code by referring to the name provided.
+These follow very similar naming rules to variables and can be called later in your code by referring to the name provided.

 ```JavaScript
 function addTwo(num1, num2) {